WPChill/rsvp/readme.txt

 1. Update the `rsvp` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add and/or import your attendees to the plugin and set the options you want
-1. Create a blank page and add 'rsvp-pluginhere' on this page
+1. Create a blank page and add [rsvp] on this page

 == Frequently Asked Questions ==